+International sales as a percentage of net revenue were74% in 2019 and 80% in 2018.
 We expect that international sales will continue to be a significant portion of total sales in the foreseeable future.
-Substantially all of our sales transactions were denominated in U.S. dollars.
+Substantially all of our sales transactions are denominated in U.S. dollars.